What is Employee Satisfaction?

-And while it’s true that sometimes company values need to change (and that this needs to involve the top brass at the company), there are still small tweaks you can make if you’re an HR manager or a department head to ensure that your employees are motivated and productive.
+And while it’s true that sometimes company values need to change, there are still minor tweaks you can make if you’re an HR manager or a department head to ensure that your employees are motivated and productive.

-- Create an atmosphere of growth - this doesn’t mean just providing education and training opportunities (although it’s a big part of it).
-It also means acknowledging when employees meet and exceed certain benchmarks and celebrating their successes.
+- Foster growth.
+This doesn’t mean just providing education and training opportunities (although it’s a big part).
+It also means acknowledging when employees meet and exceed specific benchmarks and celebrating their successes.

-Employee satisfaction is a vital cog in the engagement machine.
-Without it, you won’t be able to sustain employee engagement in the long run, and you’ll see your turnover go up and productivity go down.
+Employee satisfaction is a vital cog in the employee engagement machine.
+Without it, you won’t be able to sustain employee engagement in the long run, and you run the risk of seeing turnover go up and productivity down.

-On the other hand, make sure that your employees are satisfied, add and tweak a few extra elements, and presto! — you have truly engaged and dedicated employees willing to help you grow as a company.
+Contrarily, if you make sure your employees are satisfied, add and tweak a few extra elements, you'll quickly have truly engaged and dedicated employees willing to help you grow as a company.

 To get here, you need a system that helps you identify dissatisfied and unhappy employees.
-Ambassify’s pulse survey feature can help with that, allowing you to fire off short, frequent, and anonymous surveys that will give you the sense of employee satisfaction in your company (and which specific areas need to be worked on — and where your employees stand with regard to your values and objective.
+Ambassify’s feedback-gathering features can help with that: you'll be able to fire off short, frequent, and anonymous surveys and polls that will give you the sense of employee satisfaction in your company — and which specific areas need to be worked on — and where your employees stand with regard to your values and objective.

-Once your overall employee satisfaction is at reasonable levels, you can focus on building an engaged network of employees through targeted engagement and advocacy campaigns.
-To learn more about all the amazing benefits Ambassify brings to the table, schedule a 30-minute demo call with our employee engagement and satisfaction specialists.
+Once your overall employee satisfaction is at reasonable levels, you can focus on building a dynamic network of employees through targeted engagement and advocacy campaigns.

 If you're quite interested to know more, but aren't ready to commit to a 1-on-1 demo with Ambassify, then join our weekly group demo!